Persistence

 import 'package:async_redux/local_persist.dart';

-You need to convert yourself your objects to a list of simple objects composed only of numbers, booleans, strings, lists and maps (you can nest lists and maps).
+You must convert your objects to a list of simple objects made only of numbers, booleans, strings, lists and maps.
+You can nest lists and maps.

 List<Object> simpleObjs = [